allinbits/cosmos-cash/docs/Explanation/ADR/adr-004-did.md

 ##### DID Operations

 DID and associated DID documents are managed by a Cosmos SDK module that uses the gRPC communication protocol.
-This section defines the [CRUD operations](https://www.w3.org/TR/did-core/#method-operations) for a Cosmos DID.
+See [Method operations](https://www.w3.org/TR/did-core/#method-operations) for details on how the create, read, update and delete (CRUD) operations are handed in a Cosmos DID.

 ###### Create